GoogleChrome/web.dev/src/site/content/en/blog/2d-graphics-in-emscripten/index.md

 When the example is loaded in the browser, you'll see the familiar green rectangle:

-{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/34ztXnZ2OZvWLwYdBzJd.png", alt="Emscripten-generated HTML page showing a green rectangle on a black square canvas", width="800", height="581" %}
+{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/34ztXnZ2OZvWLwYdBzJd.png", alt="Emscripten-generated HTML page showing a green rectangle on a black square canvas.", width="800", height="581" %}

 This code has a couple of problems though.
 First, it lacks proper cleanup of allocated resources.
 Second, on the web, pages don't get closed automatically when an application has finished its execution, so the image on the canvas gets preserved.
 However, when the same code is recompiled natively with